idolpx/meatloaf/README.md

 ```

 ```
 Press the PlatformIO Upload icon arrow at the bottom in the status bar.
+This procedure will take some time to complete, and you should start seeing some logging info of the project being built.
 (See picture below)
 ```
 ![platformio_upload](/images/ml-build-1.png)